Neurovascular Neurosurgery & Stroke Care in Syracuse, NY

 Cerebrovascular diseases affecting blood vessels and blood flow to the brain are serious, complex and often life threatening or debilitating.
 Such conditions demand the skill of highly trained and experienced physicians using the most advanced technology and supported by a multi-disciplined, collaborative team of specialists.
 That’s what you’ll find at Crouse Neuroscience Institute.

-Medical Director Eric M. Deshaies, MD, FAANS, FACS is one of just a few dual-fellowship-trained neurosurgeons in the United States and the only one in Central New York.
-At Crouse, he’s assembled a stellar team that specializes in the treatment and management of all forms of cerebrovascular diseases and conditions.
+At Crouse, we've assembled a stellar team that specializes in the treatment and management of all forms of cerebrovascular diseases and conditions.

 Crouse is home to the area’s most sophisticated minimally invasive, microsurgical tools available.
 Our two new hybrid operating rooms combine radiology suites into the traditional operating room.
 Patient benefits include faster treatment, minimized complication rates are improved outcomes.